vuongthu/pomodoro/README.md

 ## App Details

-An app that allows users to utilize a timer to study / work based on the Pomodoro Technique.
+An app that allows users to utilize a timer to study or work based on the Pomodoro Technique.